cynarski/WebScraper/README.md

 # WebScrapere
-Web Scraper to scrap data from websides
+Web Scraper to scrap data from websides using Selenium